Chamanzar/SilenceMap/README.md

 ## Built With

-* [MATLAB](https://www.mathworks.com/products/matlab.html) - The standard toolboxes are required
+* [MATLAB](https://www.mathworks.com/products/matlab.html) - The standard toolboxes are required.
-* [CVX](http://cvxr.com/cvx/) - Matlab Software for Disciplined Convex Programming
+* [CVX](http://cvxr.com/cvx/) - Matlab Software for Disciplined Convex Programming.
 * [FieldTrip](http://www.fieldtriptoolbox.org) - FieldTrip is the MATLAB software toolbox for MEG, EEG, iEEG and NIRS analysis.
-* [EEGLAB](https://sccn.ucsd.edu/eeglab/index.php) - Used to generate RSS Feeds
-* [FreeSurfer](https://rometools.github.io/rome/) - Used to generate RSS Feeds
-* [MNE](https://rometools.github.io/rome/) - Used to generate RSS Feeds

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+* [EEGLAB](https://sccn.ucsd.edu/eeglab/index.php) - EEGLAB is an interactive Matlab toolbox used here for preprocessing EEG signals.
+* [FreeSurfer](https://surfer.nmr.mgh.harvard.edu) - An open source software suite for processing and analyzing (human) brain MRI images.
+* [MNE](https://mne.tools/stable/index.html) - Open-source Python software used here for processing the MRI scans and extraction of different layers of the brain.

 ## Versioning